Valens of Mursa: Battle of Mursa

-During the battle of Mursa Major, while Constantius II sheltered in a tower near the battle-field, he was attended by Valens, who allegedly was able to prophesy the outcome.
+During the battle of Mursa Major, while Constantius II sheltered in a tower near the battlefield, he was attended by Valens, who allegedly was able to prophesy the outcome.
 Thereafter, Constantius' attachment to Arianism became increasingly fanatical, under the influence of his spiritual comforter.

 Council at Ariminum

 Valens, Urasacius and Germinius of Sirmium were responsible for drafting the theological statement known as the Creed of Sirmium also called the Blasphemy of Sirmium in 357.
-In July 359 at the Council of Ariminum, about 300 - 400 bishops met.
+In July 359 at the Council of Ariminum, some 300 to 400 bishops met.
 Ursacius of Singidunum and Valens soon proposed their new creed, drafted at the Fourth Council of Sirmium of 359 but not presented there.
 This creed holding that the Son was like the Father "according to the scriptures," and avoiding the controversial terms "same substance" and "similar substance."
 Others favored the creed of Nicaea.